 - For company employees, faculty and all others, the fee is $1800.

 - Eligibility: Graduate students, biotechnology and pharmaceutical industry employees, secondary and post-secondary teachers, with a B.S. in either biology or chemistry and a minimum of one advanced course in molecular biology.
 Course enrollment is limited to 20 participants.

 If you wish to receive graduate credit through UW-Madison, please be sure to use the Comment section included in this form to detail your prior experiences using molecular biology and your learning goals for the week, as instructed on the form.

 If you do not wish to receive graduate credit through UW-Madison, please also share that information with us.
 Your enrollment in the course will be verified upon receipt of payment.
 Payment options are included in the registration form.

-- NOTE: UW-Madison Graduate Students wishing to receive credit: Please submit your registration form before May 18, 2018.
-We will review this document and let you know of your acceptance to the course on or before May 25, 2018, i.e. in time for you to enroll in the summer session.
+- NOTE: UW-Madison Graduate Students wishing to receive credit: Please submit your registration form before May 15, 2020.
+We will review this document and let you know of your acceptance to the course.

-- Dr. Richard Burgess (Professor, Department of Oncology, UW-Madison)
+- Richard Burgess, Ph.D.
+(Professor, Department of Oncology, UW-Madison)